Speechbase

 Word-level timestamps

-How Speechbase produces word-level alignment for synthesised audio — using native provider support when available, and falling back to STT when not.
+How Speechbase produces word-level timestamps for synthesized audio — using native provider support when available, and gateway timestamp fallback when not.

 Captions, lip-sync, and karaoke-style highlight effects all need to know when each word starts and ends in the rendered audio.
 Speechbase's with-timestamps endpoints give you that.